-At that time this land contained a few hardy old trees from what used to be a fruit orchard – the Arnoff’s removed the trees and at that point, were happy to let their property remain a bare field.
+At that time they purchased this land, only a few hardy old trees were still growing, left over from what used to be a fruit orchard.
+The Arnoff’s removed the trees and at that point, were happy to let their property remain a bare field.
 That is until they were at a barrel tasting at nearby Vincent Arroyo Winery.
 A couple asked Arroyo’s vineyard manager at the time if he could help manage a new vineyard in Lake County to the north.
 Larry then asked the vineyard manager if he would be able to plant a vineyard in Calistoga.

-Within a week, this vineyard manager was ripping up their acre, preparing it for planting.
+Nothing really moves fast within the wine industry – but remarkably, within a week, this vineyard manager was ripping up their acre and preparing it for planting.
 This small piece of Calistoga is incredibly rocky.
 It is certainly a challenge to till it each year – and what is unique about this valley floor site, is not all of Calistoga is rocky like this.
 Even their nearby neighbors don’t have the abundance of rocks they have.
 Larry admits, “we are producing both grapes and rocks each year”!
 Even what should be a simple task as digging a hole for a small mail box post turned into quite the endeavor.
 Larry remembers pulling sizable rocks out of a small hole when he had to put in a mailbox a number of years ago.

 The vineyard is dry farmed – and certainly produces much less fruit each year than an equivalent vineyard that is watered.
 The Arnoffs have always been drawn to Bordeaux style wines – limiting the alcohol and while showcasing the fruit, limiting its expression to result in an elegant wine – that has good acidity and is versatile with a variety of foods.

-The 2010 Cabernet Sauvignon is medium purple color in the glass – the bouquet is very aromatic and evolves nicely over time.
+The 2010 Jack Brooks Vineyard Cabernet Sauvignon is medium purple color in the glass – the bouquet is very aromatic and evolves nicely over time.
 It is somewhat perfumy and floral – certainly elegant and shows darker fruits – black currant and blueberry.
 The palate is extremely balanced for a young wine – with decent acidity.
-The mid palate shows a neat gravelly, loamy component – this is their particular terroir speaking.
+The mid palate shows a intruiging gravelly, loamy component – this is their particular terroir ‘speaking’.
 No surprise considering the types of soils in their vineyard.
 The earthy tannins are well integrated on the finish and linger delicately for some time.

-Their wine is a tribute to both of their fathers.
-Jack is Larry’s father and Brooks was the nickname for Eileen’s father – short for an extremely long and difficult to pronounce Italian name.
+Their wine is a tribute to both of their fathers; Larry’s fathers name was Jack and Eileen’s dad’s name “Brooks”, a short nickname for an extremely long and difficult to pronounce Italian name.
 As it were, both their father’s were in WWII and were stationed in the same part of Europe.
 They never did find out if they knew each other but there certainly would have been a good possibility that this might have been the case.